Ivan the Terrible: Posthumous reputation

-The first statue of Ivan the Terrible was officially open in Oryol, Russia in 2016.
+The first statue of Ivan the Terrible was officially open in Oryol, Russia, in 2016.
 Formally, the statue was unveiled in honor of the 450th anniversary of the founding of Oryol, a Russian city of about 310,000 that was established as a fortress to defend Moscow's southern borders.
 Informally, there was a big political subtext.
-The opposition thinks that Ivan the Terrible's rehabilitation echoes of Stalin's era.
-The erection of the statue was vastly covered in international media like The Guardian, The Washington Post, Politico, and others.
+The opposition thinks that Ivan the Terrible's rehabilitation echoes Stalin's era.
+The erection of the statue was widely covered in international media like The Guardian, The Washington Post, Politico, and others.
 The Russian Orthodox Church officially supported the erection of the monument.

-Ivan was a popular character in Russian and Bulgarian folklore.

-In classic Russian literature, Ivan appears in such famous works as Prince Serebrenni, The Song of the Merchant Kalashnikov, The Tsar's Bride and others.

-The image of Ivan is played out in numerous operas (The Maid of Pskov, The Tsar's Bride, Ivan IV of Bizet etc.) and ballet Ivan the Terrible of Prokofiev.